Kenny Aaronson

-Kenny Aaronson (born April 14, 1952, in Brooklyn, New York) is an American bass guitar player.
+Kenny Aaronson (born April 14, 1952) is an American bass guitarist.
 He has recorded or performed with many notable artists such as Bob Dylan, Rick Derringer, Billy Idol, Joan Jett and the Blackhearts, Foghat, Sammy Hagar, Billy Squier, New York Dolls, and Hall and Oates.
-Since 2015, he has been the bass player for The Yardbirds.
+Since 2015, he has been the bassist for the Yardbirds.

 Early life and career

 Following in his older brother's footsteps, he started playing drums at 11.
-Enamored by the bass on Motown records - and influenced by James Jamerson - Aaronson switched to an electric bass at 14.
+Enamored by the bass on Motown records, and influenced by James Jamerson, Aaronson switched to an electric bass at 14.

 As a teenager he played bass for Brooklyn-based hard rock band Dust, which included Marc Bell (a.k.a.
 Marky Ramone) and Richie Wise, which released two albums in 1971 and 1972 on the Kama Sutra Records label.
 In 1973, Aaronson joined the New York band Stories, whose single, "Brother Louie", reached #1 on the Billboard, Cashbox and Record World charts.
 From 1976 to 1979, Aaronson played bass for Rick Derringer.

 Peak success

 In 1988, Aaronson was named Bassist of the year by Rolling Stone.
 That year Aaronson also toured with Bob Dylan, but he was forced to leave the tour after developing skin cancer.
 Aaronson underwent surgery, which was successful in defeating the disease.

 Aaronson was the bassist in the house band for the MTV Guitar Greats Show with Dave Edmunds, Chuck Leavell and Michael Shrieve.
 He backed up Steve Cropper, Brian Setzer, Dickey Betts, Link Wray, Neal Schon, Johnny Winter, Lita Ford, Tony Iommi and Dave Gilmour.
 He auditioned for the Rolling Stones in 1994.

 Aaronson toured and recorded with Billy Idol, Billy Squier, Foghat, Brian Setzer, Dave Edmunds, HSAS (with Sammy Hagar, Neal Schon, and Michael Shrieve), Mick Taylor, Graham Parker, Hall and Oates, Edgar Winter, Robert Gordon, Leslie West Band, Rick Derringer and Joan Jett.

 Aaronson was a regular member of Jett's backing group the Blackhearts from 1991 to 1995.
 Aaronson was one of the few Blackheart band members to co-write a track with Jett.
-The song, "World of Denial", was recorded for the 1994 album "Pure and Simple" but was not released in the U.S. until 2001's Fit To Be Tied- Great Hits by Joan Jett and The Blackhearts".
+The song, "World of Denial", was recorded for the 1994 album Pure and Simple but was not released in the U.S. until 2001's Fit to Be Tied – Great Hits by Joan Jett and The Blackhearts.